Skip to main content

 Each game is registered with the following fields:

-name Display name of the game (e.g. "Trivia")
+name string Display name of the game

-max_players Maximum number of players allowed
+max_players number Maximum players allowed

-min_players Minimum number of players required
+min_players number Minimum players required

-webhook_join_url Called when a player joins
+webhook_join_url string Called when a player joins

-webhook_leave_url Called when a player leaves
+webhook_leave_url string Called when a player leaves

 Web URL